Weak localization of light in hot atomic vapors: Role of the quantum level structure and polarization

 where the incoherent polarization factor is given by \cite{Mueller01}

-This readily leads to:
+This readily leads to

-As compared to the scalar description, notice that Eqs. (\ref{gammaCBS_polar2}) and (\ref{gammaB_polar2}) differ even in the zero temperature limit $k\bar{v}/\Gamma=0$, since $P_C\ne P_B$ in general.
+As compared to the scalar description, notice that Eqs. (\ref{gammaCBS_polar2}) and (\ref{gammaB_polar2}) differ even in the zero-temperature limit $k\bar{v}/\Gamma=0$, since $P_C\ne P_B$ in general.
 The equality is only recovered for the $J=0\to J_e=1$ transition, for which $w_1=1$ and $w_2=w_3=0$ \cite{Mueller01}.